isignpy/isign/docs/submit.md

 application identifiers.
 So, you will need to create a provisioning profile that matches the application identifier above, exactly.

+!! maybe we need to use a new distribution cert as well??
+!! maybe we should use a wildcard after all?

 In a web browser, go to developer.apple.com > Certificates, Identifiers and Profiles.

-Register a new provisioning profile.
+Click on Provisioning Profiles and use the '+' button to make a new one.

-Select Distribution > App Store
+Select Distribution > App Store.
+Press Continue

 Select the Application ID you just created above.